sanger/crawler/README.md

 ## Running

-Once all the required packages are installed, enter the virtual environment with:
+Once all the required packages are installed, enter the virtual environment with (this will also load the `.env` file):

     pipenv shell

 The following runtime flags are available:

-    SETTINGS_MODULE=crawler.config.development python runner.py --help
+    python runner.py --help

     usage: runner.py [-h] [--sftp] [--scheduled]